omaxlive/com.omarben.inappreview/README.md

 ## License

-MMWormhole is available under the MIT license.
+inappreview is available under the MIT license.
 See the LICENSE file for more info.